emhastings/emhastings.github.io/_costuming/hobbit.md

     alt: "Movie Bilbo"
 ---

 This project was a commission on Etsy from a customer who wanted a version of Bilbo's outfit from The Hobbit: An Unexpected Journey for her 18-inch doll.
 Outfit included coat, waistcoat, shirt, and pants.
+Shirt adapted from Pleasant Company's pattern Addy's Pretty Clothes.

 {% include gallery caption="Last image from https://lotr.fandom.com/wiki/Bilbo_Baggins" %}